Two decades after 9/11, Muslim Americans still fighting bias

 ———

-Ishaq Pathan, 26, recalls the time a boy told him he seemed angry and wondered if he was going to blow up their Connecticut school.
+Ishaq Pathan, 26, recalls when a boy told him he seemed angry and wondered if Pathan was going to blow up their Connecticut school.

-He remembers the helplessness he felt when he was taken aside at an airport for additional questioning upon returning to the United States after a college semester in Morocco.
+He remembers feeling helpless when taken aside at an airport for additional questioning upon returning to the United States after a college semester in Morocco.

 The agent looked through his belongings, including the laptop where he kept a private journal, and started reading it.

-He now works as the San Francisco Bay Area director for the nonprofit Islamic Networks Group, where he hopes to help a younger generation grow confident in their Muslim identity.
+He now works as the San Francisco Bay Area director for the nonprofit Islamic Networks Group, trying to help younger generations grow confident in their Muslim identity.

-Pathan recently chatted with a group of boys about their summer activities.
-At times, the boys ate watermelon or played on a trampoline.
-At other moments, the talk turned serious: What would they do if a student pretended to blow himself up while yelling “Allahu akbar,” or “God is great?”
-What can they do about stereotypical depictions of Muslims on TV?

-“I had always viewed 9/11 as probably one of the most pivotal moments of my life and of the lives of Americans across the board,” Pathan says.
-“The aftermath of it ... is what pushed me to do what I do today.”

 ———

-She found home in a vibrant public housing complex in the city of Kent, south of Seattle.
-There, residents from different countries communicated across language and cultural barriers, borrowing salt from each other or watching one another’s kids.
-Olow felt she flourished in that environment.

-Then 9/11 happened.
-She recalls feeling confused when a teacher asked her, “What are your people doing?”
-But she also remembers others who “said that this isn’t our fault... and we need to make sure that you’re safe.”
+After 9/11, she recalls feeling confused when a teacher in America asked, “What are your people doing?”

-In a 2017 Pew Research Center survey of U.S. Muslims, nearly half of respondents said they experienced at least one instance of religious discrimination within the year before; yet 49% said someone expressed support for them because of their religion in the previous year.

-Overwhelmingly, the study found respondents proud to be both Muslim and American.
-For some, including Olow, there were occasional identity crises growing up.

 ———

-After 9/11, some American Muslims chose to dispel misconceptions about their faith by building personal connections.
-They shared coffee or broke bread with strangers as they fielded myriad questions — from how Islam views women and Jesus to how to combat extremism.
+After 9/11, some American Muslims chose to dispel misconceptions about their faith through personal connections.

-Mansoor Shams has traveled across the U.S. with a sign that reads: “I’m Muslim and a U.S. Marine, ask anything.”
-It’s part of the 39-year-old’s efforts to teach others about his faith and counter hate through dialogue.
+Mansoor Shams has traveled across the U.S. with a sign reading: “I’m Muslim and a U.S. Marine, ask anything.”
+It’s part of the 39-year-old veteran’s efforts to counter hate through dialogue.

-Shams, who served in the Marines from 2000 to 2004, was called names like “Taliban,” “terrorist” and “Osama bin Laden” by some of his fellow Marines after 9/11.

-One of his most memorable interactions, he says, was at Liberty University in Virginia, where he spoke in 2019 to students of the Christian institution.
-Some, he says, still call him with questions about Islam.
+In 2019, he spoke to students at Liberty University in Virginia; some still call him with questions about Islam.

 “There’s this mutual love and respect,” he says.